 What is The SECURE ACT 2.0?

 SECURE Act 2.0 was signed into law by President Biden on December 29, 2022.
-This Act is aimed to improve the retirement savings system and has well over 100 provisions.
+This Act is aimed to improve the retirement savings system and has over 90 provisions.
 We’ll briefly summarize the most important provisions below.

 The Required Minimum Distribution (RMD) Age is Now 73